shakes76/PatternAnalysis-2023/recognition/46905774_GCN/README.md

 ![image showing issue](https://github.com/Amberfafa/PatternAnalysis-2023/blob/topic-recognition/recognition/46905774_GCN/results_visualization/gcn_accuracy.png)

-This graph displays the accuracy of a model during its training phase (represented by the orange line) and its validation phase (represented by the blue line) over a series of epochs.
+This image displays the accuracy of a model on training set and validation set over a series of epochs.
 As we can see the model quickly improve its accuracy during the initial epochs and then it tends to level off after a certain point.
 The validation and training accuracies are closely aligned, which means that the model isn't overfitting to the training set.